Lok Sabha polls: 21% candidates contesting in second phase have criminal cases against them

 A report based on the analysis showed that Bharatiya Janata Party candidates K Surendran and Dr KS Radhakrishnan have the most number of criminal cases against them.

 Surendran, who will contest the elections from Kerala’s Wayanad against Congress leader Rahul Gandhi, has 243 cases against him, of which 139 are serious offences.
-Radhakrishnan, the BJP’s candidate from the state’s Ernakulam, has 211 criminal cases and five of them are serious.
+Radhakrishnan, the BJP’s candidate from the state’s Ernakulam constituency, has 211 criminal cases and five of them are serious.

 The organisation categorises “serious offences” as those carrying a punishment of five years or more.

-The third name on the list is Congress’ Idukki candidate Dean Kuriakose, who has 88 cases against him.
-Out of the total, 23 are serious.
+The third name on the list is Congress’ Idukki candidate Dean Kuriakose, who has 88 cases against him, of which 23 are serious.

 Of the total 1,192 candidates whose affidavits were analysed, 167, or 14%, have serious offences registered against them.